le-liang/wcmlbook/ch6/Figuer_6.10_6.11/README.md

-# A code implementation of FedProx
+# A code implementation of Soft_DSGD

 This code is a copy from the reference code link for Figure 6.10 & 6.11.